Tiny-Earth/DemoSite/site/src/experiences.md

 ### Formative Assessment

-> Assessment is automatically active because the students must do something to assess themselves or be assessed (Handelsman et al., 2007).
+> Assessment is automatically active because the students must do something to assess themselves or be assessed [handelsman_scientific_2007](@cite).

 Ongoing feedback is one of the most reliable ways to foster learning gains (Black & Wiliam, 1998). **Formative assessment** is defined as the suite of ongoing activities that enable students and instructors to monitor progress toward learning objectives, providing a mechanism for continuous improvement.
 For example, formative assessment can take place during discussions of different ideas during a group activity, or when students answer a polling question, discuss their answers, and then explain their reasoning back to the whole class.
 In contrast, **summative assessment** involves the evaluations done at the end of a learning experience, such as an exam or lab report.
 We will discuss summative assessments separately in the *Summative Assessment* module.